7 Home Buying Mistakes To Make, Because You Don’t Know What You Don’t Know!!

 What you can expect is to pay market value for a home.
 Understanding fair market value and how to come up with that number is critical to your home buying success.

 Finally the last of 7 home buying mistakes.
 There are many facets that successfully go into negotiating a real estate deal.

 In today’s real estate market the tables have turned and the sellers are in control.
 The last few houses I have listed every home had multiple offers and all but two went over asking.

-When negotiating it is important to understand the true fair market value of a house as well as what is trending in market conditions, combined with your desirability of a house.
-Blindly low balling an offer will lead to a lot of heart ache and wasted time and effort.
+When negotiating it is important to understand the fair market value of a house as well as what is trending in market conditions, the homes appeal and desirability, understanding what the seller’s needs, combined with your want of the house.
+Blindly low balling an offer will lead to a lot of heartache and wasted time and effort.

 This article, You Don’t Know What you Don’t Know!
 7 Home Buying Mistakes, was written by Kevin Vitali of EXIT Group One Real Estate.
 I have been practicing real estate for 14 years and have the experience of hundreds and hundreds of closings under my belt. if you would like to maximize your next home purchase give me a call at 978-360-0422.